yuhkih/rosa-ocpv/README.md

 ./create-baremetal-machinepool.sh
 ```

-This shell tries to create two baremetal nodes in your AWS region.
+This shell tries to create two baremetal nodes(`m5zn.metal`) in your AWS region.
 But AWS sometimes takes a long time to deploy two baremetal nodes depending on the region.

 # 4. Play with a Virtual Machine